-- Bake in a preheated 350 degrees F oven for approximately 18 minutes.
+Bake in a preheated oven for approximately 18 minutes.
 See note for perfectly moist cupcakes when using lite mayonnaise.
 Remove from oven and cool 5 minutes before transferring to a cooling rack.
 Cool completely before frosting.

-- For the buttercream frosting: In a sauce pan whisk together the milk and flour.
-Stir constantly over medium high heat until thickened.
+- In a saucepan whisk together the milk and flour.
+Stir constantly over medium-high heat until thickened.
 Set aside to cool until the bottom of the pan is warm to the touch.
 See notes to quickly cooling the mixture.